 Business bookkeeping is tracking all of the revenue, expenses, debt, and assets in your business on a daily, weekly, or monthly basis.
 That information gets turned into financial statements, which lets you make smart business decisions, secure loans, and file your taxes.
 In short, bookkeeping encompasses everything needed to record your business’ financial activity.
 Check out this blog post to learn more about what bookkeeping is and exactly what it involves.

-Pro tip: You can use small business finance software to make daily tracking of your small business’ expenses easier and more intuitive.
+Pro tip: Small business bookkeeping software to make daily tracking of small business’ expenses easier and more intuitive.

-Personal bookkeeping, however, is staying on top of your personal spending and making sure you have the right budget for your lifestyle.
+Personal bookkeeping, however, is staying on top of personal spending and making sure your budgeting is correct for your lifestyle.
 Knowing your personal expenses can help you determine your monthly mortgage payments, or it can give you a clear picture of whether you can afford that big beach vacation this year or next.
 It can also help you assess your personal debt so you can build a plan to get back on top.

 Do You Need Personal Bookkeeping Software?